PCB Pin Connectors: Understanding Terminal Pins, Header Pins, and More

 As connectors, PCB pins require the use of a receptacle, or socket, into which the pin is inserted to make a connection.
 The mating of pins to headers forms a solid connection which performs electrically and mechanically to connect the function of one component or PCB to another in a system.
 This also allows for several design considerations, including straight and right-angle connections.

-Benefits of Using PCB Pins in a Design
+What Are the Benefits of Using PCB Pins in a Design?

 Components in electronic systems can be connected in many ways, some more elegant than others.
 For modern designs that require interconnects that are both signal-effective and manufacturing friendly, PCB pins are hard to beat.
 Here are some of the benefits they can offer in your product design: